UPPMAX/programming_formalisms/docs/git/merge.md

     - A branch is a division unit of work, to be merged with main sometime
     - Local branches often track remote branches.
-    - A remote serves as a full backup of your work.
+    - You can delet a branch safely after a

 !!! note "See also"